project-sekai-ctf/sekai.team/data/blog/lactf-2023/snek.md

 ### Beating the Game

 At this point, **I could understand what the point of the game was and how to win**.
 There were 10 levels of fruit; after eating one fruit, you move to the next level.
 For example, after eating your first fruit, all the fruit on the screen disappears and reappears as defined in the second `FrozenSet`.
-Once you've eaten a fruit from each of the 10 levels, a check is ran on the fruits you ate.
+Once you’ve eaten a fruit from each of the 10 levels, a check is ran on the fruits you ate.

-If this check doesn't match the key value `140447092963680462851258172325`, then the game exits with a sad snek.
+If this check doesn’t match the key value `140447092963680462851258172325`, then the game exits with a sad snek.
 If it DOES match, then you get the flag!
 The check is made by initializing `total=0`, then running `((total^1337)*(400)+(x*20 + y))` with each `x` and `y` coordinate of the fruit from each level.

 This meant that we had to determine exactly which 1 of the 50 fruits from each of the 10 levels had to be eaten to achieve our key.
 Luckily, my teammate [@sahuang](https://twitter.com/sahuang97) was able to whip up a quick Python script that easily determined this based on the hard-coded fruit coordinates and the key provided.
 The code and output can be seen below: